relativty/Relativty/README.md

 # Open-Source it FTW

-<p> Thanks to this project I’ve had the incredible fortune to meet amazing people, including the chief architect at Oculus, Atman Brinstock.
+<p> Thanks to this project I’ve had the incredible fortune to meet amazing people, including the chief architect at Oculus, Atman Binstock.
 He gave me a precious piece of advice: "open source it".
 I deleted all the code I had, and started rewriting it all from scratch, better.
 And I convinced my two friends and our math teacher to put the project into open source. </p>

 <img src="/img/headset.JPG" width="100%">